Costs to Start a Business in Virginia

 Formed or Incorporated: Three most common business entities that require some formation or incorporation with the state are corporation, limited liability partnership (LLP), and limited liability company (LLC).
 Each structure has its own one-time formation or set-up cost.

-Virginia offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation, LLP & LP, and LLC.
+Virginia offers the basic entity types that businesses can choose from in any state when filing for a domestic entity setup: Corporation (for profit and nonprofit), LLP & LP, and LLC.
 There are additional variations for each of these entity types as well as other structures.
 The state also allows for Business Trusts, which is an unincorporated association whose governing instrument, sometimes referred to as a declaration of trust, provides that one or more trustees will manage property or conduct for-profit business activities on behalf of one or more beneficial owners.
 This structure might be helpful to real estate investment groups pooling their money, for example.
 Virginia also requires General Partnerships to be registered with the state.

 Certain professionals may form a Professional Corporation.
 These are limited to the services provided by: